 Input: N = 2, K = 10

-The first trial is from 4th floor.
+The first trial was on the 4th floor.
 Two cases arise after this:

-- If egg breaks, we have one egg left so we need three more trials.
+- If the egg breaks, we have one egg left, so we need three more trials.

-- If the egg does not break, the next try is from 7th floor.
-Again two cases arise.
+- If the egg does not break, the next try is from the 7th floor.
+Again, two cases arise.